ShadowDuke/OW_GermanPatch/README.md

 4. (Return to the leaders choice screen for translated background stories or have a look at the other options to see the whole translation.)
 5. Now set up a new game and start as usual.

+**To enable the full patch (step 3) on your saved game started in english**, find your save in \Documents\My Games\Old World\Save\.. and edit the file with an editor.
+At the 5th line it says *Version* make it look like this **Version="Version: 0.1.39753+German+German Translation=-1182266509"** - make sure German is selected in the UI options or enable it from the loaded game in the options.

 Loading an existing savegame should work wihtout the need to do the procedure again.
 Language in the options are also saved upon exting the game.

 ## Notes